Creating Legal Experiences

 *Sign up with a legal temp agency in the summer to take on short-term law-related assignments.

-Transfer Legal Experience to Your Resume
+Highlight Legal Experience on Your Resume

 Making the Transition to Legal Practice - Finding the Jobs